kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 They only modify objects that already exist.
 :::

-In Julia, objects can be mutable or not.
 There are a number of types that represent immutable objects.
 For example, `Int`s and `Float64`s are immutable.

-You can also have a `struct` that is `immutable` that contains an instance of a `mutable` type.
+Interestingly, you can also have a `struct` that is `immutable` that contains an instance of a `mutable` type.

 ```julia
 julia> struct Book